adammurdoch/kotlin-tools/base-plugins/README.md

 ### TODO

-- Move embedded JVM down to `jvm` in the image
-- Move launcher config to resources directory in app bundle
 - Split base plugin out of jvm cli plugin to share with jvm ui plugin
 - Configurable bundle id, app display name
-- Don't include launcher script in app bundle?
 - Fix native image for linux and windows
 - Infer the main class for a JVM app.
 - Set JDK to 11.